 How to the Make Egg Free Meatloaf

-Next, put the meatloaf mixture into a sprayed 2 quart oven safe bowl.
+Next, put the meatloaf mixture into a sprayed 2 quart oven safe casserole dish.
 Bake the meatloaf for 45 minutes at 350.
 At some point while the meatloaf is cooking you’ll want to mix the ingredients for the topping together in a bowl.

 After the 45 minutes remove the meatloaf from the oven and apply the topping to it.
 I find it easiest to just pour the topping on to the meatloaf and then move it around with a basting brush.
 Finally, put the meatloaf back into the over and bake it for another 15 minutes at 350.

 You can see why this is such an easy meatloaf recipe to make!
 It takes almost no time to make.
-All you have to wait on is for it to bake, and the waiting isn’t easy because it quickly smells so good!
+All you have to wait on is for it to bake.
+Although the waiting isn’t easy because it quickly smells so good!